zempo/java-deployshoppingcart/README.md

 All tables contain the following auditing fields

-* created_by - user name who created the row.
+* createdby - user name who created the row.
 Should default to SYSTEM
-* created_date - date field when the row was created
+* createddate - date field when the row was created
-* last_modified_by - user name who last changed data in the row.
+* lastmodifiedby - user name who last changed data in the row.
 Should default to SYSTEM
-* last_modified_date - date field when the data in the row was last changed
+* lastmodifieddate - date field when the data in the row was last changed

 Table Relationships include